tobecwb/stable-diffusion-regularization-images/README.md

 - photo of a person

 **TODO:**
-- photo of a man (in progress)
+- photo of a man
-- photo of a woman
+- photo of a woman (in progress)

+suggestions? open a issue